arangodb/docs/3.8/graphs-custom-pregel.md

 ```

 Expects as first parameter a list of name-value-pairs.
 Both members of each
-pair are evaluated sequentially. `first` has to evaluate to a string.
-The following
+pair are evaluated. `first` has to evaluate to a string.
+Declared names become
-expressions are then evaluated in a context where the named variables are
+visible at the first expr.The following expressions are then evaluated in a
-assigned to their given values.
-When evaluating the expression, `let` behaves
+context where the named variables are assigned to their given values.
+When
-like `seq`.
+evaluating the expression, `let` behaves like `seq`.

 [Variables](#variables) can be dereference using `var-ref`.